tyler-Github/RobloxGroupSecurity/README.md

 - Adjust the delay (`delay` function) in `index.js` to avoid rate limits based on Roblox API usage policies.
 - The HTML report (`report.html`) includes both deleted posts and safe posts that did not meet deletion criteria.

+# You can view a live example of the generated report [here](https://statify.vmgware.dev/api/public/report.html).

+The report provides a comprehensive overview of the activity related to Roblox group security.
+It details posts that were deleted based on specified keywords and includes information on posts that were considered safe.
+This can be invaluable for understanding the impact of automated moderation processes on your group's content.

+### Insights from the Example Report

+- **Deleted Posts:** Lists posts that matched the deletion criteria specified by the keywords.
+- **Safe Posts:** Includes posts that did not meet the deletion criteria and were left untouched.
+- **Timestamps:** Each entry in the report includes timestamps to track when posts were processed.

+### How to Interpret the Report

+The report serves as a log of actions taken by the Node.js script, offering transparency into the moderation activities performed on your Roblox group.
+It helps in maintaining community guidelines and ensuring content alignment with group standards.

+### Usage Recommendations

+- **Regular Review:** Periodically review the report to ensure the script is functioning correctly and that the deletion criteria are aligned with current community standards.
+- **Adjustment of Keywords:** Modify the `KEYWORDS` environment variable in the `.env` file to refine the script's criteria for post deletion based on evolving content trends.

+### Conclusion

+By leveraging automated moderation through this Node.js script and utilizing the generated HTML report, you can effectively manage content within your Roblox group, promoting a safe and engaging environment for all members.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.